TheCSharpAcademy/CodeReviews.Console.Flashcards/Flashcards.empty-codes/README.md

    - **Solution**: Ensured the correct connection string was used to connect to the `mssqllocaldb` instance.

 #### 4. **SQL Syntax Issues**
-   - **Problem**: Error "Incorrect syntax near the keyword 'IF'," is due to the use of the IF NOT EXISTS syntax, which is not supported in SQL Server when creating tables.
+   - **Problem**: Error "Incorrect syntax near the keyword 'IF'," is due to the use of the `IF NOT EXISTS` syntax, which is not supported in SQL Server when creating tables.
 This syntax is commonly found in other databases like SQLite, but SQL Server requires a different approach.
-   - **Solution**: In SQL Server, you'll need to check if the table exists before trying to create it so I used a conditional statement in my SQL command instead
+   - **Solution**: In SQL Server, you'll need to check if the table exists before trying to create it, so I used a conditional statement in my SQL command instead.

 #### 5. **Config Issues**
-   - **Lesson**: In .NET Core and .NET 5/6/7/8, app.config is replaced by appsettings.json, and configuration is handled via the IConfiguration interface from the Microsoft.Extensions.Configuration namespace.
-ConfigurationManager is not typically used directly in modern .NET Core projects.
+   - **Lesson**: In .NET Core and .NET 5/6/7/8, `app.config` is replaced by `appsettings.json`, and configuration is handled via the `IConfiguration` interface from the `Microsoft.Extensions.Configuration` namespace. `ConfigurationManager` is not typically used directly in modern .NET Core projects.

 ### Areas for Improvement
 - **Error Handling**: Add more detailed error handling and logging for database operations.